moonrailgun/react-native-style-block/README.md

 # react-native-style-block
 react-native-component
-simple and fast
+Simple and fast
-use function to describe react native style
+To use function to describe react native style

 ## Usage